Argyra (mythology): Mythology

 According to legend, the nymph Argyra was in love with a shepherd named Selemnus whom she visited frequently.
 But when he aged and his youthful beauty vanished, she forsook him.
-When the boy died of grief, the goddess Aphrodite out of pity changed him into a river.
+When the boy died of grief, the goddess Aphrodite out of pity changed him into a river, the Selemnos.
 There was a popular belief in Achaia that a forsaken lover who bathes in this river will forget their pain.